 How Frequently Can I Participate In Therapy?

-Typically, you can participate in therapy through BetterHelp up to four times during each four-week cycle if you choose to do so.
+Typically, you can participate in talk therapy through BetterHelp up to four times during each four-week cycle if you choose to do so.
 In some circumstances, you may be able to participate in live sessions with your therapist more than four times.
 If you don’t require four sessions, you can choose to have fewer than four.
 Once you’ve matched with a mental health provider, you can talk to them to see your options.

 Is BetterHelp More Affordable Than In-Person Therapy?